SQUAD STANDARDS

 6. One (1) roll of fire-line tape.

-8. Apparatus shall have a mean of communication (buzzer, bell, or intercom) from the rear step to the driver.
+8. Apparatus shall have a means of communication (buzzer, bell, or intercom) from the rear step to the driver.

 9. Apparatus shall have an audible back-up alarm.